Eleanor Glanville: Death and legacy

 Glanville continued to have problems with Richard after their separation, as he sought a way to take her wealth and assets for himself and his new mistress.
 Richard began spreading rumours that Glanville had lost her sanity, attempting to force her children to support his claims through written affidavits and even organizing plans to kidnap one of Glanville's sons to force him to sign over his inheritance.
 To thwart Richard's plotting, Glanville placed her properties in the hands of trustees and willed the bulk of her wealth to her second cousin, Henry Goodricke, with smaller inheritances left to her four children.
 She died at Tickenham in the early months of 1709, with properties and assets valued at up to £7000.

-Unhappy with the will, Glanville's eldest son Forest contested the document in court after her death.
-He argued that his mother had been insane at the time of the will's creation, persuaded to bequeath her wealth to Henry Goodricke through the deluded belief that her own children had been changed into fairies.
-Witnesses testified that Glanville had displayed strange behaviour such as beating bushes for insect larvae, dressing "like a gypsy," and going outdoors without all the clothing considered proper for a lady, and in 1712 her will was overturned for reasons of perceived insanity, leaving Forest to become owner of Tickenham Court.
+Unhappy with the will, Glanville's eldest son, Forest,contested the document in court after her death.
+He argued that his mother had been insane when she made the will, persuaded to bequeath her wealth to Henry Goodricke through the deluded belief that her children had been changed into fairies.
+Witnesses testified that Glanville had displayed strange behaviour such as beating bushes for insect larvae, dressing "like a gypsy " and going outdoors without all the clothing considered proper for a lady, and in 1712 her will was overturned for reasons of perceived insanity, leaving Forest to become owner of Tickenham Court.

 Although Glanville struggled to preserve her own insect collections in the face of persistent mites and mould during her lifetime, three of her specimens – two moths and a butterfly, originally given to Petiver – still exist today in the Natural History Museum's Sloane collection.
 Two of her letters to Petiver were rediscovered in the museum's archives during the 1960s.

-At the University of Lincoln, the Eleanor Glanville Centre operates as a central department for diversity and inclusion work across campus.
+At the University of Lincoln the Eleanor Glanville Centre operates as a central department for diversity and inclusion work across campus.
 Fiona Mountain's historical romance Lady of the Butterflies (2010) centres around a fictional retelling of Glanville's life story.
+A new play titled Butterfly, written by Claire Jackson and due to be staged at Hampshire's Phoenix Theatre in June 2026, reimagines Glanville's life story as it might have looked in modern times.